Civil Partnerships FAQs

 A civil partnership is a legally recognised relationship between two people.
 Civil partnerships were introduced in 2004, under the Civil Partnership Act.
-This applies to same-sex couples over the age of 16.

 A civil partnership ceremony requires the signing of a civil partnership document and there is no requirement for a ceremony or vows.
 However, marriage is formed by the exchange of vows at a religious or civil ceremony.